BulletButcher88/gunky_app/README.md

 ### Setup

 1 - clone repository

-2 - run npm i
+2 - install dependencies 'npm i'

-3 - run server `npm start`
+3 - run server 'npm start'

 4 - push index.html to open on a liver server on a brower.